Opeoluwa-Ogunlaja/WE-Hub-bot/README.md

 - Update the link in your sandbox settings
 ![Tz8Fzg.png](https://imgpile.com/images/Tz8Fzg.png)

-- Click save to save your settings
+- Click save at the bottom of the page to save your settings
 ![Tz8B9R.png](https://imgpile.com/images/Tz8B9R.png)